Ambato, Ecuador: Geography

 Ambato lies in the main valley of the Central Cordillera, the highest of the Andean mountain ranges.
 The city itself is carved into the side of Cerro Casigana, the mountain that dominates the north end of the city.
 From Ambato, it is possible to see many snow-capped volcanoes including Cotopaxi, Tungurahua, Carihuairazo, and the largest mountain in Ecuador, Chimborazo.
 Tungurahua lies about 40 kilometers to the southeast.
 The threat of eruption from the volcano is constant.
 On May 16, 2006, Tungurahua erupted, covering the city with a thick layer of ash.

 The Ambato River cuts through the north end of the city.
 It is not a very wide or deep river, but can cause significant flooding during periods of heavy rainfall.
 Throughout the years, the river has cut a deep basin into the land, creating the need for better bridges.
 In October 2008, the City of Ambato finished the long-awaited Juan Leon Mera bridge, connecting downtown Ambato to the neighborhoods of Ficoa and Atocha.
 The span of the Ambato River cost the city $5.5 million.

 Climate

-Ambato features an Oceanic climate (Cfb) under Köppen climate classification.
+Ambato has a subtropical highland climate (Köppen climate classification Cfb) with mild afternoons and cool nights all year long due to its elevation of 2400 m above sea level and location near the equator.
+Its climate is similar to other Andean cities in Ecuador, such as Quito or Cuenca.